Takafuly/mobeos/src/pages/voting/README.md

 # Voting

-The voting page is a simple page meant for text content.
+The voting page is a page meant for selecting the BPs and cast the vote.